ofemiashiru/CI_MS3_MCC/README.md

 ### Python Validation

-[Python Linter](https://pep8ci.herokuapp.com/) was used to test and validate the Python used in app.py and env.py
+[Python Linter](https://pep8ci.herokuapp.com/) was used to test and validate the Python used in app.py

 - app.py - No Errors